Nicholaswogan/Differentia/README.md

-# ForwardDiff
+# Differentia

-ForwardDiff allows for the computation of derivatives, gradients and Jacobians of Fortran subroutines or functions using forward mode automatic differentiation (AD).
+Differentia allows for the computation of derivatives, gradients and Jacobians of Fortran subroutines or functions using forward mode automatic differentiation (AD).
 To create this package I borrowed code, syntax and inspiration from [DNAD](https://github.com/joddlehod/dnad), [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl), and [a lecture series by Chris Rackauckas](https://book.sciml.ai/).

 ## Examples